-There are many dynamic and effective ways to treat pain with acupuncture..
+There are many dynamic and effective ways to treat acute and chronic pain and other illnesses with acupuncture..

 Acupuncture 1 2 3 / balance method